Points/interview-test-server/README.md

 docker run --init -p 5000:5000 -it ptsdocker16/interview-test-server
 ```

 Navigate to [http://localhost:5000](http://localhost:5000).
 You should be greeted with this set of instructions, and access to the different available endpoints.
-If you have any problems or need any sort of clarification, email the engineering hiring manager for assistance.

-When it is running, you can navigate to the following endpoints:
+The following are the relevant endpoints:

 * You development endpoint: [/tax-calculator/](http://localhost:5000/tax-calculator/)
 * The endpoint you'll be assessed against: [/tax-calculator/tax-year/2022](/tax-calculator/tax-year/2022)

+If you have any problems or need any sort of clarification, email the engineering hiring manager for assistance.

 ## Results submission